CraigStuntz/CraigStuntz.github.io/about.markdown

 ---
 title: About
 ---
-I am a software engineer living software engineer and a lifelong student of computer science, with specific interests in programming languages, type theory, compilers, and math.
-I am Technical Director at [Improving](http://improving.com/) in Columbus, OH and co-founded [the Columbus branch of
+I am a software engineer and a lifelong student of computer science, with specific interests in programming languages, type theory, compilers, and math.
+I am Director of Consulting at [Improving](http://improving.com/) in Columbus, OH and co-founded [the Columbus branch of
 Papers We Love](http://paperswelove.org/chapter/columbus/), a reading group